jamesamiller/macOS-Sierra-Setup/README.md

 `./prereq.sh`

 It ends asking you to sign into the App Store.
 You will need your App Store password for this.
+Or, you could use the App Store app to sign in.

 ### Overview of Software Installation